todogroup/ospology/ospo-book/content/en/02-chapter.md

 The work of an OSPO is to understand where open source can bring value to its organization, and to actively manage or oversee all related activities.

+Every organization will have its own reasons for wanting to start an OSPO, some common reasons given in the *business value of the OSPO report* [1] are as follows:

+- Building standardized processes around open source
+- Learning how to approach the open source community
+- Embracing the Sustainability of open source projects
+- Managing compliance
+- Expanding access to open knowledge
+- Improving development velocity
+- Mitigating security risks

 ## How Could Your OSPO Add Value?

 ### If You Make Software
  This is a common and relatively comprehensive use case for an OSPO.
 Other organizations may only need to consider a subset of these issues.

 Sometimes, organizational stakeholders assume that their product isn't using any open source components because their end product is not open source.
-However, when you look at the entire software supply chain you can see that your nearly all software contains open source dependencies or artifacts.
+However, when you look at the entire software supply chain you can see that nearly all software contains open source dependencies or artifacts.
 If the contributors working on those open source projects decided to leave, the project could become obsolete or a target for security vulnerabilities.
 This affects any software the organization uses or sells, and could directly impact its reputation, performance, or revenue.

 An OSPO can help by understanding and actively managing use of open source compenents in your software.